Apply for a Guide Dog

-Changing The Lives Of Wisconsin’s Visually Impaired…through the vision and partnership of a Guide Dog Companion!
+Changing The Lives of the Mid-West’s Visually Impaired…through the vision and partnership of a Guide Dog!

 We differ from traditional dog guide organizations because all of our placements are conducted in the comfort of our client’s home environment.
-In addition, our small size (our goal is to place four (4) to six (6) dogs each year) allows us to provide a highly customized experience to each of our clients.
+In addition, our small size (our goal is to place to six (6) to eight (8) dogs each year) allows us to provide a highly customized experience to each of our clients.
 Our clients will will be educated on all aspects of their guide dog companion, including canine health and nutrition, general care and grooming, guide dog mechanics and public access and etiquette instruction.
 Our clients will learn how to use their guide dog on the routes they travel frequently (work place, school, shopping, doctor’s offices, public transportation, etc.) as well as travel to near by cities and towns for exposure to a wide variety of experiences.
-The OccuPaws’ “in home” guide dog training program is a 10 to 14 day one on one training period.
+The OccuPaws’ “in home” guide dog training program is a 12 to 14 day one on one training period.
 This time period is determined by our guide dog instructor based on the individual client’s situation and training needs.

 We serve clients who: